-When you are working with a student during reading instruction and they make a mistake, are you quick to correct the mistake?
+When you are working with a student during reading instruction are you quick to correct mistakes?
 Do you tell them they made a mistake, but let them figure it out?
-Or do you wait until they get to the end of the page and just keep going if they don’t fix it?
+Or do you just keep going if they don’t fix it?

 All of these are tried and true instructional practices.
-So, depending on what you are teaching, you might want to let them find and fix their own mistakes so they can learn to self-monitor.
-So often we complain that students don’t know how to reflect and fix their own errors, but if we always jump in and tell them the exact mistake they’ve made and then tell them how to fix it, they’ll just sit and wait for you to do the work.
+Depending on what you are teaching, you might want to let them find and fix their own mistakes so they can learn to self-monitor.
+We complain that students don’t know how to reflect and fix their own errors, but if we always jump in and tell them the exact mistake they’ve made and then tell them how to fix it, they’ll just sit and wait for you to do the work.

-Sometimes as adults we think our helping is actually helping, but students who have to learn to help themselves become more resilient, develop a growth mindset and deepen their learning, They are more able to self-regulate and manage their time.
+Sometimes we think we’re being helpful, but students who have to learn to help themselves become more resilient.
+They develop a growth mindset and deepen their learning, They are able to self-regulate and manage their time more effectively.

 You might not be able to withdraw all your help at once.
-This is where scaffolding works well.
-Help a little less each and every day and you’ll be amazed how much more they can do on their own.
+Scaffolding works well.
+Help a little less each day.
+You’ll be amazed at how much more they can do on their own.

-A little side note: we had a student in grade five who still couldn’t tie his shoe laces.
-Instead of teaching him how, we asked him to research methods online and then teach the class the one he felt was the most effective.
+A little side note: we had a student in grade five who still couldn’t tie his shoelaces.
+Instead of teaching him, we asked him to research methods online and then teach the class the one he felt was the most effective.
 Not only did he do a great presentation, we never had to touch those shoelaces again.

 Are you afraid of math?
 Can’t draw?
 Well, those little self-deprecating comments you make might be undermining your authority on the subject.